jackolyford/jackolyford/README.md

-# Project Portfolio
+# Jack Lyford's Project Portfolio
-## This is my Engineering Project Portfolio
+## This is a summary of personal engineering projects undertaken before and during university.
 /
 Projects are organised into two categories: Legacy (before starting Engineering education) and current.